 Storing Your Fermented Vegetables

-If you decide to store it, many people find that putting their fermented vegetables in a root cellar or refrigerator for 4 to 6 weeks really improves the flavor.
+If you decide to store the finished product, many people find that putting their fermented vegetables in a root cellar or refrigerator for 4 to 6 weeks really improves the flavor.
 In storage, the ferments continue to culture at a very slow rate.

 A ferment with 1% to 2% salt should keep well for at least 4 to 9 months, respectively, in a refrigerator.
 A 2% salted version should keep well in a dark cool area for at least 3 months if the vegetables are kept submerged under liquid.